jaypipes/gdt/README.md

 ```

-This is perfectly great for simple unit tests of Golang code.
+This is perfectly fine for simple unit tests of Golang code.
 However, once the
 tests begin to call multiple APIs or packages, the Ginkgo Golang tests start to
 get cumbersome.
 Consider the following example of *functionally* testing the
 failure modes for a simple HTTP REST API endpoint